-It is really a charming scene.
-The river flowing gently in the middle of lush green forests on both sides, huge number of diverse birds chirping melodiously, and the beautiful River Shalmala giving a religious twist with numerous shrines in itself!
+It is an amazing sight.
+The river flowing gently in the middle of lush green forests on both sides, huge number of diverse birds chirping melodiously, and the beautiful River Shalmala giving a religious twist with such huge number of Shivalingas!

-The area has numerous lingas.
-And if you observe carefully, you also see Nandis facing the lingas.
-It is believed that there used to be one Nandi for every linga, but over a period of time, due to water currents, some of the lingas and Nandis have been washed away.
-It is also believed that there were thousand pairs of nandi and lingas in the region.
-As the lingas are carved on the river, it gets submerged in water when the water level increases.
-During monsoon, you may not be able to spot even one of the lingas.
-And during dry summer, you can spot almost all of them that exist today.
+If you observe carefully, you also see Nandis facing the lingas.
+Mythologically, Nandi is believed to be the vehicle of Lord Shiva.
+It is very common to see Nandi in front of any temple that is dedicated to Lord Shiva.
+Legends say that there used to be one Nandi for every linga on the river, but over a period of time, due to water currents, some of the lingas and Nandis have been washed away.
+It is also believed that there were thousand pairs of Nandi and Lingas in the region.

+After exploring the place, I headed back to Sirsi, and asked few others about this place.
 As per history, all these Shiva Lingas were built by Sadashivaraya, King of Sirsi during 16th Century.
-King Sadashivaraya was a believer of Lord Shiva.
+King Sadashivaraya was a firm believer and follower of Lord Shiva.
 As he was childless for many years, he pledged to the Lord that if he had a child, he would carve thousand lingas.
-Few years later, he was blessed with a daughter and as a result of his pledge, these lingas are carved out on the rocks.
+Few years later, he was blessed with a daughter!
+And as a result of his pledge, these lingas are carved out on the rocks.

 Other Places Around